 The United States is the land of opportunity when it comes to products and services.
 However, with so many different services and products available, the risk of fraud, scams, and theft can be high.
-It is very easy for consumers to fall victims to shady banks, auto dealers, debt collectors or sellers.
+It is very easy for consumers to fall victim to shady banks, auto dealers, debt collectors or sellers.
 Fortunately, the United States government has both state and federal laws that protect consumers against fraud and scams.

 One area of fraud that is on the rise is auto fraud.
 According to the latest statistics, auto fraud losses are expected to rise to $6 billion in 2017—up from $2 billion in 2015.
 Auto fraud schemes have become complicated, elaborate and sophisticated.
 Auto fraud can occur at any stage of the vehicle purchase.
 Many people are not even aware that they have been taken advantage of until much later when they can’t make payments or the car isn’t performing as advertised.

 If you believe that your interaction with an auto dealer was fraudulent, it is best to contact an auto fraud attorney.
 Consumer protection laws will protect you and hold the dealer accountable, but you need the assistance of a lawyer to understand and exercise your rights.

 Consumer rights refer to laws that allow a person to fight businesses that defraud their customers.
 These rules hold sellers of services and goods accountable when selling to consumers.
 They prohibit sellers from making a profit using fraud or deception.

 Consumers are protected by both state and federal laws.
 These laws are enforced by government agencies.
 Consumers also have the right to sue businesses that engage in deceptive or fraudulent practices.

 The most common kinds of fraud occur when consumers are in vulnerable circumstances, such as when buying a car.
 Most consumers do not have as much information as the auto dealer when they show up to purchase a vehicle.
 This makes it easy for dealers to take advantage of their lack of knowledge.